MolimoWang/EventManagementSystem/01-requirements/UseCase/Organizer/21-delete_event.md

-# Cancel Event Use Case
+# Delete Event Use Case

 ## Description
 This use case allows an organizer to cancel an event that has been scheduled in the event management system.